PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 }
 ```

 The authored `group` kind is ignored with respect to model hierarchy because its parent isn't a `group` or `assembly`.
-With minimal trade-offs, this proposal argues that just as incorrect usage can be discarded by composition, _correct `group` usage can be propagated by composition_.
+With minimal trade-offs, this proposal argues that just as incorrect usage can be discarded by population, _correct `group` usage can be propagated by population_.

 More simply-- **untagged children of groups and assemblies are automatically groups**.